Hello, and welcome to “Martins Diaries“.

 Aha!
-I was wondering when the pain will catch up with him, because that fall was massive.
+I was wondering when the pain will catch up with him because that fall was massive.
 I guess the concern he has for his sister is bigger than any fall.
 Wonder if he’ll jump down a cliff for her.
-Well I hope she feels part of his pain, at least for the commotion she caused.
+Well, I hope she feels part of his pain, at least for the commotion she caused.
 Shouldn’t there be such kind of connection between twins?
 Or is that just another myth?

-You are probably wondering where all these extra names are coming from?
+Okay, so you are probably wondering where all these extra names are coming from?
 Well, not only my nuclear family occupies dad’s bungalow.
 There are actually 10 more relatives living with us for as long as I can remember.
 Permit me to introduce them.

-There’s my maternal cousins Isaac, Naomi and Elijah.
+There are my maternal cousins Isaac, Naomi and Elijah.
 Their parents died in a car accident and popsi and momsi had to take them in.

-But before they could get a full taste of popsi’s iron hand, popsi got transferred.
+But before they could get a full taste of popsi’s “iron hand’, popsi got transferred.
 So we had our freedom, especially the Americans, for there was no one to tame us!

 My fraternal grandpopsi is late.
 My maternal grandparents are also late.
 But momsi was born with a silver spoon.
-Her brothers take care of their family business and give “Momsi and aunty Rita” their share of the returns every month.
+Her brothers take care of their family business and give “Momsi and Aunty Rita” their share of the returns every month.